collabnix/kubelabs/Cheat Sheets/Cloud Cheat Sheet.md

 This is the command used to create a cluster with AKS.
 This command should be followed by the necessary arguments:

 ```
-az aks create --resource-group rgname --name clustername --node-count 1 --generate-ssh-keys
+az aks create --resource-group rgname --name clustername --node-count 2 --generate-ssh-keys
 ```

-The above command shows a sample of how a cluster can be created in AKS.
+The above command shows a sample of how a cluster can be created in AKS, along with 2 worker nodes.

 ```
 gcloud container clusters create